chipsalliance/firrtl-spec/spec.md

 Probes can be passed through ports using the `define`{.firrtl} statement (see [@sec:define]).

-TODO: What does this next sentence mean:

-Probe types may be specified as part of an external module (see [@sec:externally-defined-modules]), with the resolved referent for each specified using `ref`{.firrtl} statements.

-TODO: `define` statements can't appear in when statements.
+TODO: `define` statements can appear in when statements but aren't affected by them.
 TODO: `define` statements can only appear once per thing, ie, no last connects
-TODO: What does this mean?
-"Every sink-flow probe must be the target of exactly one of these statements"
+TODO: All probes must be initalized: "Every sink-flow probe must be the target of exactly one of these statements"
-TODO: What about this?
-"The define statement takes a sink-flow static reference target and sets it to the specified reference, which must either be a compatible probe expression or static reference source."
+TODO: Probes cannot be invalidated.

 TODO: What is this example?: